Semantic-Based Few-Shot Learning by Interactive Psychometric Testing: Semantic-Based Few-Shot Learning

 \section{Semantic-Based Few-Shot Learning}

 Our proposed framework contains three parts.
 First, as we aim to tackle the limitation caused by label-based supervision, we assume no label information is provided in advance.
-Self-supervised learning (SSL) is applied for representing learning in the first stage.
+Self-supervised learning (SSL) is applied for representation learning in the first stage.
 Next, we adopt a psychometric testing procedure~\cite{gescheider2013psychophysics} that relies on discriminative testing to obtain transferable semantic conception relationships.
-The elicited conception similarities are then used to fine-tune the features learned by SSL in a semantic representation network.
-In the last stage, with the trained network, we search for each query's most semantic similar image in support set by euclidean distances, and assign a proper class to the query by these two images' shared higher-level concept.
+The elicited conception similarities are then used to fine-tune the features learned by SSL using a multi-layer perceptron (MLP)~\cite{friedman2017elements} in a semantic representation network.
+In the last stage, with the fine-tuned network, we could search for each query's most semantically similar image in support set by Euclidean distances, even when the target and query images are not sharing the same class.
 We illustrate our whole framework in Figure~\ref{system}.